TBerrigan2101/project-one/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor Rohit Sharma for all of his help throughout the project.
-- My fellow students who helped me where they could.
+- My fellow students who helped me along the way.